 - Created: Tuesday, 09 September 2008 16:15

-The Toowoomba region has international sister city relationships with three cities; Takatsuki in Japan, Paju in South Korea and Whanganui in New Zealand (North Island).
-The purpose of these relationships is not only to enhance cultural exchange between the cities, but to also promote and foster strong business opportunities.
-As a result of these relationships, Toowoomba hosts several delegations throughout the year.
-By bringing school students, business people and international visitors to the city, our community is much richer for the experience.
+The Toowoomba region has international sister city relationships with Takatsuki, Japan; Paju, South Korea and Whanganui, New Zealand (North Island).
+The purpose of these relationships is to enhance cultural exchanges between the cities and to foster strong business opportunities.
+As a result of these relationships, we host several delegations throughout the year.
+Bringing school students, business people and international visitors to the city helps promote cultural diversity and enriches our community.

 Toowoomba's sister city symbol

-The three symbolic elements on the Sister City symbol are indicative of Toowoomba’s three sister cities relationships:
+The three symbolic elements of the Sister City symbol are indicative of Toowoomba’s three sister cities relationships: